 Continuation of 111.
 Key concepts in software design and systems programming.
 Object-oriented programming in C++, design of interpreters and compilers, and register machines.
 Required for the computer science degree.
-Prerequisite: 110 or 111 or knowledge of any programming language.
 Not to be taken for credit with or after 230 or 231.
+Prerequisite: 111.